schmidt-software/KeenWrite/docs/references.md

 and equations.
 Unfortunately, at time of writing, the CommonMark specification is frozen.
-This means cross-references must be implemented as an extension to the Markdown specification, leaving the door open for differing Markdown rendering libraries and applications to diverge on with respect to syntax.
+This means cross-references must be implemented as an extension to the Markdown specification, leaving the door open for differing Markdown rendering libraries and applications to diverge with respect to syntax.

 # Syntax